Tags: , ,

 distance(xi)2)/j=1Kdistance(xj)2distance(x_i)^2)/\sum_{j=1}^{K}distance(x_j)^2

-Choosing right K
+Choosing right KPermalink

 e.g.)